-The warehouse would be designed for four discreet stockpiles of 25,000 tonnes in a linear manner and provide a total stockpile storage of 100,000 tonnes.
-All four stockpiles will be loaded by the overhead tripper located on Conveyor CV-B. A 2-lane 9m wide roadway is proposed on the western boundary of the warehouse, inside the sheeted structure.
+The warehouse would be designed to store stockpiles of various commodity materials as per AMSA requirements.
+All stockpiles will be loaded by the overhead tripper located on Conveyor CV-B. A 2-lane 9m wide roadway is proposed on the western boundary of the warehouse, inside the sheeted structure.
 On the opposite eastern side, the warehouse terminates in a concrete wall with doors for vehicular access.
 Access into and out of the warehouse would only be on the eastern side of the building i.e. in the lee of the warehouse, to prevent ingress of wind and egress of dust.
 The northern, southern and western sides of the warehouse would be permanently sheeted.
-We envisage at least two access doors and at most five doorways along the eastern wall.
+The design includes at least two access doors and at most five doorways along the eastern wall.
 These doorways would enable vehicles to enter and exit the warehouse in a controlled manner and without adversely affecting operations inside the warehouse.
-Four discreet stockpiles are envisaged, with roadways separating each pile.
+Stockpiles with roadways separating each pile are envisaged.
 These roadways would be approximately 10m wide and would enable loaded vehicles to exit the warehouse and/or wheel loaders to operate between stockpile and truck to load the skips.
 In so doing the stockpiles would be emptied from each end and across the entire width of each pile to avoid dead spaces in the stockpiles.
 The warehouse would measure approximately 54 m wide and 254m long.

 The layout of the proposed Logistics Hub development and operations are presented in the Figure 2-2 below.
 Indicated are the two alternative locations of the warehouse.
-Both warehouse alternative's locations will, use the same rail routes, truck access routes, commodities transfer station and tipplers.
+Both warehouse alternative's locations will use the same rail routes, truck access routes, commodities transfer station and tipplers.
 In both options, a large portion of existing infrastructure and facilities will be used.
 However, different conveyers from the existing transfer station (TS 101) and an additional new transfer station will be required for each option.
 The difference in alternatives is the location of the warehouse and how these impact the operations of the hub.
 The preferred option was selected on the basis of achieving operational efficiencies.